jakubtyrcha/filerep/NOTE.md

 })
 ```

-**Caution!** Care meeds to be taken when dealing with primitives shared between sync and async code.
+**Caution!** Care meeds to be taken when using synchronization primitives shared between sync and async code.
 Tokio uses its own scheduler-aware primitives.
 Using regular primitives might result in a deadlock.
 As an example, the `Notify` crate uses its own thread that sends file change events using a standard mpsc queue.
 To avoid a deadlock, we need to use non-blocking functions (like `try_recv`) and return control flow to the scheduler using `yield_now` from the tokio lib.
 ```rust
 async move {